This Christmas (Donny Hathaway song): Charts

+Certifications

 Jess Glynne version

 English singer and songwriter Jess Glynne released a cover version of the song as a single on 12 November 2020.
 The single peaked at number three on the UK Singles Chart.
 Daniel Welsh of HuffPost UK rated Glynne's version three out of five stars, writing that "fans of both Jess Glynne and background Christmas music" would enjoy this version.
-It’s Glynne’s last single to be released under Atlantic Records due to her parting ways with them in 2022.
+It's Glynne's last single to be released under Atlantic Records.

 Background

 Talking about the song, Glynne said: I chose 'This Christmas' by Donny Hathaway as I love the tone of this record and I'm thankful that Amazon Music have given me the opportunity to do my own version of it for them.
 This year has been such a hard one and there's no doubt this Christmas is going to be difficult for so many people.
 Music is so important as it gives us moments of escapism and I think more than ever having an uplifting feel good song is so necessary.